-The next thing to do is to verify if your song fits in the spot that you have chosen.
-If you expanded the song pointers and put your song in expanded ROM, you likely won't have to consider the following, but some info is still important.
+The next thing to do is verifying if your song fit in the spot you have chosen.
+If you expanded the song pointers and put your song in expanded ROM, you'll likely won't have to consider the following but some info is still important.
 Open the DATA file with HxD.
-The first two bytes (inverted) show the amount of space (in bytes) that the song takes up.
-In our case, the song is 0x044C bytes long, as seen below.
+The first two bytes (inverted) are the amount of bytes the song take.
+In our case it is 0x044C bytes, as seen below.